SuperOfficeDocs/superoffice-docs/docs/onsite/install/database/sotables-ini.md

 ## Sections in this file

-Init - Register - Upgrade are hidden from the Load or re-load initial data into an 8.1+ database dropdown in SuperOffice CRM Database Maintenance (DBsetup.exe) menu.
+Sections Init, Register, and Upgrade are hidden from the Load or re-load initial data into an 8.1+ database dropdown in SuperOffice CRM Database Maintenance (DBsetup.exe) menu.

 You may add your own import files and add a section inside brackets, like: `[MyImportSection]`